xophil/xophil/README.md

 # Hi, I'm Sophil Sthapit 👋

 Welcome to my GitHub!
-I'm a **Cybersecurity Enthusiast** and **Full-Stack Developer**, passionate about securing systems and creating innovative solutions.
+I'm a **Cybersecurity Enthusiast**, passionate about securing systems and creating innovative solutions.

 ---